 The ExCB shall ensure that all resources needed to conduct a fair examination are available to each candidate.

-During an examination each candidate may use their own copies of IEC, Regional and National Standards, Codes of Practice, Technical Reports relevant to the Unit of Competence for which they are being assessed.
+During an examination, each candidate may use their own copies of IEC, Regional and National Standards, Codes of Practice, Technical Reports relevant to the Unit of Competence for which they are being assessed.
 Other material may be used during the assessment and is used entirely at the responsibility of the applicant.
-The use of any form of electronic documentation such as with a computer, PDA, telephone etc. is not permitted.
+The use of any form of electronic documentation such as with a computer, PDA, telephone etc. is prohibited.

 4.3.6.4 Setting and evaluating assessment instruments